ClimateImpactLab/dscim-facts-epa/README.md

 ## Types of run cases

 By default, DSCIM-FACTS-EPA can run SC-GHGs for carbon dioxide, methane, and nitrous oxide for pulse years 2020-2080 in 10 year increments for the Resources for the Future socioeconomic pathways (RFF-SPs).
 For alternative gases or pulse years, the user can provide new GMST and GMSL trajectories.
 The user can provide these trajectories directly as input files, or can use the DSCIM-FACTS-EPA FACTS runner to generate GMSL from ocean heat content (OHC) and GMST.
-The intended use cases of this repository are thus:
+The potential use cases of this repository are thus:

-1. The user wants to generate the default Climate Impact Lab (CIL) RFF SC-GHGs.
+1. The user wants to generate the default Climate Impact Lab (CIL) RFF SC-GHGs. _This is the same functionality as `dscim-epa`._
-2. The user has alternative GMST and GMSL files following the guidelines below and wants to use the CIL damage functions to generate SC-GHGs based on those files.
+2. The user has alternative GMST and OHC files following the guidelines below (usually directly from a simple climate model, such as FaIR) and wants to generate GMSL files from FACTS and use the CIL damage functions to generate SC-GHGs from those files. _This is the primary use-case of this repository._
-3. The user has alternative GMST and OHC files following the guidelines below (usually directly from a simple climate model, such as FaIR) and wants to generate GMSL files from FACTS and use the CIL damage functions to generate SC-GHGs from those files.
+3. The user has alternative GMST and GMSL files following the guidelines below and wants to use the CIL damage functions to generate SC-GHGs based on those files. _This is expected to be an unlikely use-case but we list it for completeness._

 ```mermaid
 flowchart LR